skyhoffert/skyhoffert.github.io/games/thespaceengineer/README.md

 - Implememnt bolts.
 - Implement Level 1 (Ship 1) rooms.
 - Figure out how saving progress will work.
+- Smooth opening of doors/removing buttons.
+- Allow player to change orientation in flight.

 ## Working

-- Implement buttons (and doors).
 - Initial game engine layout.
 - Entity basic functions.
 - Stage basic functions.

 ## Reviewing

+- Implement buttons (and doors).

+## Completed

 - Basic transitioning between rooms in a level.

-## Completed

 - `autopack.sh` script which packs src files in backgrond using `pack.sh`.
 - `pack.sh` script which packs all src files into a single js file.